gloflow/gloflow-docs/p2p/p2p.md

 - protocol ID
     - each protocol supported by peer is identified by it
     - ibp2p will route each protocol id to its handler function using exact literal matching of the protocol id

+# Content Routing
+- Content routing provides a way to find where content lives in the network
+    - steps:
+        1. Peers provide (announce) to the network that they are holders of specific content
+        2. Peers issue queries to find where that content lives
+- content routing modules:
+    - @libp2p/kad-dht
+    - @libp2p/delegated-content-routing

+# Peer Routing
+- way to find other peers in the network by issuing queries using a Peer Routing algorithm
+- If the algorithm is unable to find the target peer, it will return the peers that are "closest" to the target peer, using a distance metric defined by the algorithm
+- peer routing modules:
+    - @libp2p/kad-dht
+    - @libp2p/delegated-peer-routing